ADGEfficiency/programming-resources/README.md

 # Programming Resources

-These are my personal notes on programming things - you will often find my notes and summaries alongside links to articles in the many Markdown files in this repo.
+These are my personal notes on programming & computing things.

+You will often find my notes and summaries alongside links to articles in the many Markdown files in this repo.
 This `README.md` also includes lists of resources that I have found useful.

 I maintain similar collections on [reinforcement learning](https://github.com/ADGEfficiency/rl-resources) and [machine learning](https://github.com/ADGEfficiency/ml-resources).